 The U.S. Fitness Market Trends

 The United State is the largest health and wellness market in the world, with 38,477 clubs, and an annual growth rate of 3.6%.
 According to the market research firm IBISWorld the U.S. market total revenue currently bringing in 36 billion and annual growth from 2014- 2019 is at a 3.5% increase.
-It is predicted that fitness franchises will grow even more rapidly as more entrepreneurs look for opportunities to invest in turnkey operations.
+Fitness franchise trends predict the US market will grow even more rapidly as more entrepreneurs look for opportunities to invest in turnkey operations.

 Over the five years into 2018, the Gym and Fitness Franchises industry has benefited from public health initiatives that shed light on the importance of fitness in fighting diabetes, obesity, and other health ailments.
 Partially a result of this health-conscious climate, the number of health club memberships has grown steadily during the period.
-This trend has benefited gym franchises, as greater demand from a larger gym-going demographic encouraged franchise expansion.
+These fitness franchise trends have benefited gym franchises, as greater demand from a larger gym-going demographic encouraged franchise expansion.
 Thus, many franchisors, in an effort to develop a larger client base and respond to the growing popularity of boutique gyms, have offered more franchise opportunities over the past five years.
 From the IBISWorld 2018 Gym & Fitness Franchises Report (U.S.)

-A few points Franchise Direct shared on the subject of why fitness franchising is so popular:
+A few points Franchise Direct shared on the subject of why the fitness frachise industry is growing and so popular:

-A few additional factors are causing the fitness franchise industry to grow, one being the loosening of real estate restrictions at retail shopping centers for fitness studios.
+- A factor causing the fitness franchise industry to grow is the loosening of real estate restrictions at retail shopping centers for fitness studios.
 “As shopping center owners look to replace vacant big-box tenants, health clubs have become a viable option and have gained favor from landlords as the emphasis on a healthy and active lifestyle has been adopted by a significant number of adults aged 20 to 64,” says Eric Vu, senior associate at California-based Hanley Investment Group Real Estate Advisors.

-Second, an additional factor that contributes to the growth and recent trends is the science and data that is now available.
+- Another factor that contributes to fitness franchise trends and and recent growth is the science and data that is now available.
 There are a number of case studies that have been done and are currently underway regarding what works.
 Our society may always fall prey to the “quick fix” schemes, and the reason for that is two-fold, instant gratification, and convenience.
 The purpose of these case studies is to assist with the convenience factor.
-For example Amy Roberts, a certified personal trainer says “A few specific trends have emerged in recent years regarding working out for general fitness, and more specifically how to elicit the optimal metabolic response—that ‘after burn’ effect of continued calorie consumption for up to 48 hours after a session—e.g. the biggest bang for your effort and time.”
+For example Amy Roberts, a certified personal trainer says “A few specific fitness franchise trends have emerged in recent years regarding working out for general fitness, and more specifically how to elicit the optimal metabolic response—that ‘after burn’ effect of continued calorie consumption for up to 48 hours after a session—e.g. the biggest bang for your effort and time.”
 Many specialty franchise models are emerging from this particular factor.

 Technology In Fitness

-Virtual fitness and digital technology is a key trend that has only just begun.
+Virtual fitness and digital technology is one of the key fitness franchise trends that has only just begun.
 More and more consumers are utilizing digital resources to help achieve a more well-balanced fit and healthy lifestyle.
 Technology is helping more people get active through fitness experiences that are fun, habit-forming, and convenient.
 Some of the leading trends are wearables, smartphone applications, and virtual streaming.
 Fitness franchises are keeping up by offering in club virtual fitness classes and upgrading their fitness equipment to include wearable integration capabilities and smart screens.

 IHRSA’s 2017 Health Club Consumer Report reported, “over the past decade, personal training and, more recently, small group training has evolved into the primary sources of non-dues revenue for many health clubs.”
 Fitness-only clubs have earned an average of 8.7% in total revenue from small group training, and participation numbers are increasing.
 IHRSA’s Profiles of Success reported that 18 million health club consumers signed up for small group training in 2016, which accounts for 26.6% of the total consumer base.